-American cuts intl. flight plans citing Boeing 787 delays
+American cuts international flight plans citing Boeing 787 delays

-DALLAS (AP) — American Airlines is dropping some international flights from its plans for next summer because Boeing has failed to deliver planes that the airline ordered, according to an internal memo Thursday.
+DALLAS — American Airlines is dropping some international flights from its plans for next summer because Boeing has failed to deliver planes that the airline ordered, according to an internal memo Thursday.

 Boeing has been unable to deliver its 787 jetliner, which it calls the Dreamliner, for about a year because of a series of manufacturing problems.
 The twin-aisle jet is popular with airlines for long flights because of its improved fuel efficiency over older planes of similar size.